 By Harry's Grandad Derek

 If you have been affected by baby loss and you have questions, these "tips" may help you in some small way.
-Although we are happy to give the advice from our own experience, we are not experts, so take legal advice if you feel the need.
-Harry would have been over4 years old by now, our story, our journey, our closure is still ongoing, please don't underestimate the magnitude of the task you may be beginning.
+Although I am happy to give the advice from our experience, I am not an expert other than by experience.
+Please take legal advice if you feel the need.
+Harry would have been 6 years old by now, our story, our journey, our closure is still ongoing, please don't underestimate the magnitude of the task you may be beginning.

 These are in no particular order.
 Only do this at a time that suits you, it is draining and it takes over your life.
-However, we understand that the need for answers and for the truth is an incredible driver.
+However, I understand that the need for answers and for the truth are incredible drivers.

 - Keep very careful records of what happened.
 Also keeping a diary of meetings, calls and experiences after the event will be really helpful.
 Do this straight away and keep it up to date.
 Who was there, what was said?